By Arthur Teboul//Updated /12 min read/Tutorial

 Why does my MD file open in Xcode on Mac?

 macOS associates .md files with Xcode if it is installed, because Xcode registers itself as a handler for Markdown files.
-To change this: right-click any .md file in Finder, select Get Info, change the Open with dropdown to your preferred app (such as MacMD Viewer), and click Change All to apply it to all .md files.
+To change this: right-click any .md file in Finder, select Get Info, change the Open with dropdown to your preferred app (such as MacMD Viewer, $19.99 one-time), and click Change All to apply it to all .md files.

 Is an MD file the same as a TXT file?